iProov/react-native/README.md

 The React Native API Client provides a convenient wrapper to call iProov's REST API v2 from a React Native app.
 It is a useful tool to assist with testing, debugging and demos, but should not be used in production mobile apps.

-The React Native API client can be found in `ApiClient.js` in the Example project.
+The React Native API client can be found in `ApiClient.js` in the example project.

-To setup your credentials, copy `credentials.example.js` to `credentials.js` and add them to the Example project.
+To setup your credentials, copy `credentials.example.js` to `credentials.js` and add them to the example project.

 > ⚠️ **SECURITY NOTICE:** Use of the React Native API Client requires providing it with your API secret. **You should never embed your API secret within a production app.**